simdsoft/wsls/dists/readme.md

 * Revision: 3.5
+* Since 3.5.2, the pakcage renamed `ndk-wsls-3.x.zip` to `wsls-3.x.zip` due to this patch can works for any exists softwares, i.g. untiy.exe
 * Since v3.4, download ```ndk-wsls-3.x.zip``` (all binaries were codesignd with digicert issued by trusted authority, such as `Digicert Inc.`) from [releases](https://github.com/simdsoft/wsls/releases) or build all binaries by youself except gnumake.exe with ```vs2019 + cmake``` before run install.bat, see follow build steps:
   1. Ensure vs2019+ and cmake-3.10 or later installed
   2. Run follow commands: